-Legal translation
+Legal translation services

-Legal translation requires us to fully understand the profound meaning of a text conceived in a particular language in regards to a specified legal regime in order to translate it into a foreign language in compliance with the latter’s own legal system.
+Legal translation services requires us to fully understand the profound meaning of a text conceived in a particular language in regards to a specified legal regime in order to translate it into a foreign language in compliance with the latter’s own legal system.
 Even in one’s own native language, legal texts can be quite difficult to decipher and interpret and more often than not, require the assistance of a legal expert.
 For these reasons, legal translation stands in a category of its own in the field of translation.
 It features a host of intricacies inherent to amendments to pending laws and international agreements and should exclusively be assigned to a specialist.
 In the translation field, a distinction is made between non-certified translation and a certified translation or sworn translation required for official documents.

-Non-certified legal translation
+Non-certified legal translation services

 Non-certified legal translation is valid for all legal documents whose source text is not considered as the sole reference (the translation becomes the reference).
 In terms of contracts, non-certified translation allows us to adapt the source text in accordance with the target country’s law and proper terminology; in this case we are referring to localization, an aspect a certified translation cannot allow.

-Sworn / Certified Legal Translation
+Sworn / Certified Legal Translation services

 These two designations refer to the same concept, defining the legal and official nature of a document and its translation.
 One must not confuse the expression “certified translation” with the term “certification”.